Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 Why is Nafpaktos, Greece called Lepanto?

-When Nafpaktos, Greece was part of the Venetian Empire in the 15th and 17th century, the Venetians named the city Lepanto.
+When Nafpaktos Greece, was part of the Venetian Empire in the 15th and 17th centuries, the Venetians named the city Lepanto.

 Why visit Nafpaktos, Greece?